 Phil Torres, A Visian ICL Testimonial

 Visian ICL Benefits

 One thing that sets the Visian ICL apart from other vision correction procedures is that if for any reason your vision changes, the ICL can be easily removed and replaced.
-Another procedure can also be done at any time.
-With the ICL, you can still wear glasses or contact lenses if you need to; but that is not usually necessary.
+Another procedure, such as LASIK, can also be done after ICL, if necessary (usually not necessary).
+With the ICL, you can still wear glasses or contact lenses if you need to; but that is also not usually necessary.